Genesius of Rome: Contemporary relevance

 The veneration of St Genesius continues today, and the actor-martyr is considered the patron of actors and acting societies, including those that assist actors.
 The British Catholic Stage Guild regards him as their patron saint, and the Shrine of St. Genesius in Saint Malachy's Roman Catholic Church in the New York City Borough of Manhattan, serves as a spiritual landmark for the city's acting community.
 As the patron saint of epilepsy, many thus afflicted turn to him for his help.
 Because he is associated with stagecraft, Genesius is also venerated by stage magicians and illusionists.
-He is one of the patrons of the Catholic Wizards' Guild.
+He is one of the patrons of the Catholic Magicians' Guild.
+A stained-glass window depicting St. Genesius was dedicated at St. Mary of the Angels Church in Hollywood, California, in 1988.

 A Genesian Theatre in Sydney, Australia hosts six seasons each year and is the centre of a vibrant amateur acting community.
-Other amateur companies around the world also use his name, including the Genesius Guild of Hammond, Indiana, which hosts an average of four productions each year and an annual children's theater camp, the Genesius Theater of Reading, Pennsylvania, basis for the Lincoln Center production of Douglas Carter Beane's "Shows for Days" starring Patti LuPone, Saint Genesius Productions of Villa Park, Illinois, a youth theatre group that aims to build leadership and community through the theatre arts.
-Genesius Studios, a film production company in New York, New York founded by a group of traveling actors, whose slogan is "Freedom of Thought" and whose focus is producing motion pictures with wayward, lost protagonists and anti-heroes who often find something inside themselves worth standing for in tales of self-discovery, hubris and redemption, among other notably relative themes, and the Genesius Guild and Foundation in the Quad Cities in the United States, which focuses on classical Greek Drama.
+Other amateur companies around the world also use his name, including the Genesius Guild of Hammond, Indiana, which hosts an average of four productions each year and an annual children's theater camp, the Genesius Theater of Reading, Pennsylvania, basis for the Lincoln Center production of Douglas Carter Beane's "Shows for Days" starring Patti LuPone, Saint Genesius Productions of Villa Park, Illinois, a youth theatre group that aims to build leadership and community through the theatre arts, and the Genesius Guild and Foundation in the Quad Cities in the United States, which focuses on classical Greek Drama.

 A new association in the Roman Catholic Church, The Fraternity of St Genesius, has been founded under this Saint's patronage.
 It aims to support men and women who work in theatre and cinema.

-Genesius, a novella by Donna Lee Davis, was published in 2021.
-It is a fictionalized account of the last year in the life of Genesius of Rome.